scryinfo/dp/README.md

 ### Build one private chain:
 > We assume that you have finished geth download and installation

-Run **geth_init.ps1** script in dp/dots/binary/contracts/geth_init content to finish private chain building
+Run **geth_init.ps1** script in dp/backend/contracts/geth_init content to finish private chain building
 Run **geth_acc_mine.ps1** script in the same content to create user and start mining
 ### Deploy smart contract:
-Run **contract.ps1** script in dp/dots/binary/contracts content to finish this process Script will input part of result to migrate.log in the same content, *ScryToken*、*ScryProtocol* two  42-character address with "0x" in the beginning can be found in the file end
+Run **contract.ps1** script in dp/backend/contracts/tool content to finish this process Script will input part of result to migrate.log in dp/backend/contracts content, *ScryToken*、*ScryProtocol* two  42-character address with "0x" in the beginning can be found in the file end
 ### Adjust app config file：
 | key | value |
 |:------- |:------- |